Aikinexis/flint/README.md

 }
 ```

-All APIs check availability before use.
+All APIs check availability and user activation before use.
 Falls back to mock providers when unavailable.

 ## Permissions